Asteriskx/Yayoi/README.md

 # Yayoi
-Yayoi is Mastdon Wrapper API for CSharp.
+Yayoi is Mastodon Wrapper API for CSharp.